ocrmypdf/OCRmyPDF/docs/jbig2.rst

 JBIG2 encoding is recommended for OCRmyPDF and is used to losslessly create smaller PDFs.
-If JBIG2 encoding is not available, lower quality encodings will be used.
+If JBIG2 encoding is not available, lower quality CCITT encoding will be used for monochrome images.

 JBIG2 decoding is not patented and is performed automatically by most PDF viewers.
 It is widely supported and has been part of the PDF specification since 2001.

-On macOS, Homebrew packages jbig2enc and OCRmyPDF includes it by default.
-The Docker image for OCRmyPDF also builds its own JBIG2 encoder from source.
+JBIG encoding is automatically provided by these OCRmyPDF packages:
+- Docker image (both Ubuntu and Alpine)
+- Snap package
+- ArchLinux AUR package
+- Alpine Linux package
+- Homebrew on macOS

-For all other Linux, you must build a JBIG2 encoder from source:
+For all other platforms, you would need to build the JBIG2 encoder from source:

 .. code-block:: bash